headzoo/bitcoin-wallet-api/README.md

 ------------
 * PHP 5.4 or greater.
 * cURL PHP extension.
+* A logger library that supports PSR-3 if you want to log requests.
 * A wallet server supporting the Bitcoin JSON-API protocol for Bitcoin wallet version 0.9 or greater.

 Installing